elcano/Drive-by-wire/README.md

 This repository is for use with the **Drive by Wire** board created to be used for the ELCANO self-driving tricycle.
 In order for this module to run external libraries are required.

+Repositories were updated 6/8/2023 but clobbered previous history.
+Chief addition is use of an RC controller that allows manual control of throttle, brakes and steering.
+The Sender files are intended for use on the Hi-Level board and do not really belong in the Drive-by-wire repository.

 Libraries needed are listed below:

 * CAN_BUS_SHIELD by Seeed-Studio